SlideKiln

 Native and yours

-Convert to HTML5 and self-host
+Convert to HTML5, host or self-host

 Embedding with SlideKiln, step by step